glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 Typically, deploying GPU-based services requires manually creating instances before use and releasing them afterward.
 This process becomes inefficient and inconvenient when GPU workloads are intermittent or request-driven.

-Glows.ai solves this problem with **Auto Deploy** —— a service that automatically manages GPU instances on demand.
+Glows.ai addresses this challenge with **Auto Deploy** —— a service that automatically manages GPU instances.
 Once configured, Auto Deploy provides you with a fixed service endpoint.
 When a request is sent to this endpoint, Glows.ai automatically creates an instance based on your configuration, executes the request, and returns the result.
 If the endpoint remains idle for a continuous period of **n** minutes, Glows.ai will automatically release the instance.

 In the following example, we’ll demonstrate how to use **Auto Deploy** with the **BreezyVoice WebUI** image.